 After you form a hypothesis, you make a prediction.
 The prediction is something you expect to see if the hypothesis is correct.
 Now, it is time to test the prediction.
 Is it true or not?
 Remember that you cannot prove the hypothesis is correct.
 All you can do is rejecting the hypothesis or concluding that you don’t have enough evidence to reject it (the hypothesis may be true, but it does not mean you proved it)

 If you think that the scientific method is too complicated and takes too much time to finish, you may be right.
 It is not something you should do when you develop a new feature at work.
 In such a situation, you should ask questions and get the answers quickly.

 Ask questions if you want to get the job done, do your own research if you want to learn.

 One more remark, copy/pasting is not doing.
-You should write code, even if it means writing the same text you see in another window at the same screen.
-You should write it, make mistakes, find the mistakes and fix them.
+You should write code, even if it means writing the same text you see in another window on the same screen.
+You should write it, make mistakes, find the errors, and fix them.
 Copy/pasting is useless when you want to learn something.

 Feynman technique and First Principles

 You should explain (or at least pretend to explain) to someone who does not know anything about the subject.
 You want to make the subject as easy to understand as possible.
 You may look for uncomplicated definitions, write a story, find some analogies or metaphors.
 The tools do not matter.
 The only important part is a simple explanation.

 Yes, I know, Elon Musk disagrees with that.
 In my opinion, his advice is not for beginners.
 It works great when you are already know something about the subject.
 In the beginning, you can’t even recognize the “first principles.”

 “It’s important to reason from First Principles rather than by analogy.
 So the normal way that we conduct our lives is that we reason by analogy.
 We are doing this because it’s like something else that was done.
 Or it’s like what other people are doing. (…) It’s mentally easier to reason by analogy, rather than from first principles. — Elon Musk